TAPE-Lab/CyGNAL/README.md

 ## Dependencies

-We strongly encourage using [conda](https://docs.conda.io/en/latest/miniconda.html) to setup an environment from 'conda_env.yml'.

-* Python: Tested with Python v3.6 and v3.7.
+* Python: Tested with Python v3.6, v3.7, and v3.8.
 Used in the backbone of the workflow and most computational steps.
     * `fcsparser`
     * `fcswrite`
     * `numpy`
     * `pandas`
     * `plotly`
+    * `pynndescent`
     * `rpy2`
     * `scprep`
     * `sklearn`
     * `umap-learn`

-* R: Tested with R v3.6.1 and RStudio v1.2.5001.
+* R: Tested with v3.6.1 < R <= v4.
 Mostly used for visualisation, but also for computing the PCA.
+    * `ComplexHeatmap`
     * `DT`
     * `factoextra`
     * `FactoMineR`